Murataydinunimi/BSshiny/README.md

 # BSshiny

-The shiny app calculates option prices through BS formula and shows the plots of Calls and Puts against their strikes.
+The BSshiny calculates option prices through BS formula and shows the plots of Calls and Puts against their strikes.

 As an example, the app extracts the option prices of SP index in real time and presents it to the user after doing some simple manipulations on the data.
 So, the user can use any option's values to price it simply doing copy-paste from the datatable presented on the main page with titles S&P calls and S&P puts to the interactive part where the arguments for BS formula are required.
 These datasets, S&P calls and S&P puts, have all the necesseary arguments for BS formula to work.